-Note that there can be query services that return the query answer stepwise (which makes sense if the receiver is then able to continue already for some of the answers).
-This should be considered in the service descriptions (of the ECA service and of the query service) and in the message answer (default: complete).
+Note that there can be query services that return the query answer stepwise and asynchronously (which makes sense if the receiver is then able to continue already for some of the answers).
+This is considered in the service description of the query service.